smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_model/CLIP.md

 - VALUE represents a regular value.

 !!! note ""
-    - __literal__ : A fixed or unchangeable value, also known as a Constant.
+    - __literal__ : a fixed or unchangeable value, also known as a Constant.
     > Each literal has a special data type such as column, in the table.

 ## __CONVERT Syntax__